sourcegraph/sourcegraph-public-snapshot/client/jetbrains/README.md

   - Mac: Go to `IntelliJ IDEA | Preferences` (or use <kbd>⌘,</kbd>)
 - Click `Plugins` in the left-hand pane, then the `Marketplace` tab at the top
 - Search for `Sourcegraph`, then click the `Install` button
 - Make sure that the `git` command is available in your PATH.
 We’re going to [get rid of this dependency](https://github.com/sourcegraph/sourcegraph/issues/40452), but for now, the plugin relies on it.
 - Restart your IDE if needed
 - To search with Sourcegraph, press <kbd>Alt+S</kbd> (<kbd>⌥S</kbd> on Mac).
 - To share a link to your code or search through the website, right-click in the editor, and choose an action under the `Sourcegraph` context menu item.
 - To use your private Sourcegraph instance, open `Settings | Tools | Sourcegraph` and enter your URL and access token.

 ## Settings

+### List of in-app settings and how to use them

+- **Sourcegraph URL**: The URL of your Sourcegraph instance if you use a private instance.
+  - To use Sourcegraph.com and search in public repos, just choose "Use sourcegraph.com".
+- **Access token**: If you want to use your private Sourcegraph instance, you'll need an access token to authorize yourself.
+  - See our [user docs](https://docs.sourcegraph.com/cli/how-tos/creating_an_access_token) for a video guide.
+- **Custom request headers**: Any custom headers to send with every request to Sourcegraph.
+  - Use any number of pairs: `header1, value1, header2, value2, ...`.
+  - Example: `Authorization, Bearer 1234567890, X-My-Header, My-Value`.
+  - Whitespace around commas doesn't matter.
+- **Default branch name**: The branch to use if the current branch is not yet pushed to the remote.
+  - Usually "main" or "master", but can be any name
+- **Remote URL replacements**: You can replace specific strings in your repo's remote URL.
+  - Use any number of pairs: `search1, replacement1, search2, replacement2, ...`.
+  - Pairs are replaced from left to right.
+Whitespace around commas doesn't matter.
+  - **Important:** The replacements are done on the Git remote-formatted URL, not the URL you see in the browser!
+    - Example replacement subject for Git: `git@github.com:sourcegraph/sourcegraph.git`
+    - Example replacement subject for Perforce: `perforce@perforce.company.com:depot-name.perforce`
+    - Anatomy of the replacement subjects:
+      - The username is not used.
+      - Between the `@` and the `:` is the hostname
+      - After the `:` is the organization/repo name (for Git) or the depot name (for Perforce)
+      - The `.git` / `.perforce` extension is not used.
+    - When you do the replacements, make sure you **keep the colon**.
+    - In the case of a custom `repositoryPathPattern` being set for your code host in your private Sourcegraph instance, you may try to set up a pattern that uses the `@`, `:`, and `.git`/`.perforce` boundaries, _or_ specify a replacement pair for _each repo_ or _each depot_ you may have.
+If none of these solutions work for you, please raise this at [support@sourcegraph.com](mailto:support@sourcegraph.com) and we'll prioritize making this more convenient.
+- **Globbing**: Determines whether you can specify sets of filenames with wildcard characters.

+### Git remote setting

+By default, the plugin will use the git remote called `origin` to determine which repository on Sourcegraph corresponds to your local repository.
+If your `origin` remote doesn’t match Sourcegraph, you may instead configure a Git remote by the name of `sourcegraph`.
+It will take priority when creating Sourcegraph links.

+### Setting levels

 You can configure the plugin on three levels:

 1. **Project-level** settings take the highest priority.
 2. **Application-level** settings are second: For _each specific setting_, if the plugin finds no project-level value, then the app-level setting is used.
 3. **User-level** (legacy) settings take the lowest priority.
 Also, note that only three of the settings are available on the user level.

 Here is each level in detail.

-### Project level
+#### Project level

 These settings have the highest priority.
 You can set them in a less than intuitive way: